rockymeza/rockymeza.github.com/site/blog/china-week-one.md

 {% block blog %}
 {% markdown %}
-As you may or may not know, the name of the capital city of the People's Republic of China, 北京(bēi jīng) is composed of two characters.
-The first, 北(bēi), means North.
+As you may or may not know, the name of the capital city of the People's Republic of China, 北京(běi jīng) is composed of two characters.
+The first, 北(běi), means North.
 The second, 京(jīng), means capital.
 As such, Beijing could be called the Northern capital.
 It is thus named to distinguish it from 南京(nán jīng---Southern Capital), which was at some point during some dynasty (and around World War II) the capital of China.